 Can beginners learn to play guitar on YouTube for free?

-Sign up for one of the top guitar courses instead.
+Sign up for one of these guitar courses instead.
 They provide lessons that build on each other, creating a strong foundation of knowledge and skills that will get you playing guitar quickly.